ArghyaChatterjee/image-inspector/README.md

 The term `-B` in the projection matrix represents the baseline offset, translated into pixel units using the focal length `f_x`.
 This ensures the stereo cameras are correctly modeled for depth estimation.
 Without this term, depth computations from stereo images would not be possible.

 ### ROS1 Example:

+This is an example of a `radial-tangential` distortion model.

 #### Left Camera Image
 ```
 $ rostopic echo /tesse/left_cam/camera_info